 - ordering upgrades, accessories or replacement sims, and applying for additional connections.

-Fraudsters might call you for information to help them carry out the fraud.
-They often pretend to be members of O2 staff, and will be incredibly friendly.
-This is to try and convince you to give them your security answer, or a one-time code they’ve sent you in order to reset your My O2 online password, or change your address, or complete a sim swap, which is changing your sim card number to give them access to your phone number.
+Fraudsters might call you for information to help them carry out fraud.
+They often pretend to be members of O2 staff and will be incredibly friendly.
+This is to try and convince you to give them your security answer and a one-time code they’ve sent you, so that they can reset your My O2 password and gain access to your account.
+One-time codes can also be used to change your address or perform a sim swap, giving the fraudster access to your phone number.
 They might keep calling you until they have all the information they need to impersonate you and make changes to your account.